Methicillin-resistant Staphylococcus aureus: Screening

 In health-care settings, isolating those with MRSA from those without the infection is one method to prevent transmission.
 Rapid culture and sensitivity testing and molecular testing identify carriers and reduce infection rates.
 It is especially important to test patients in these settings since 2% of people are carriers of MRSA, even though in many of these cases the bacteria reside in the nostril and the patient will not present any symptoms.

-MRSA can be identified by swabbing the nostrils and isolating the bacteria found there.
+MRSA can be identified by swabbing the nostrils and isolating the bacteria.
 Combined with extra sanitary measures for those in contact with infected people, swab screening people admitted to hospitals is effective in minimizing the spread of MRSA in hospitals in the United States, Denmark, Finland, and the Netherlands.

 Handwashing

 The Centers for Disease Control and Prevention offers suggestions for preventing the contraction and spread of MRSA infection, which apply to those in community settings, including incarcerated populations, childcare center employees, and athletes.
 To prevent the spread of MRSA, the recommendations are to wash hands thoroughly and regularly using soap and water or an alcohol-based sanitizer.
 Additional recommendations are to keep wounds clean and covered, avoid contact with other people's wounds, avoid sharing personal items such as razors or towels, shower after exercising at athletic facilities, and shower before using swimming pools or whirlpools.